mmajewsk/mmajewsk.github.io/_pages/about.md

 I like to share my passion for cool things:
  - I teach "Python in the Enterprise" course at AGH UST in Kraków.
  - I am also one of the organisers of **PyData Kraków** [meetup](https://www.meetup.com/pl-PL/PyData-Krakow/) - check it out to see the next event.
- - ... and soon other opportunities to be announced soon
+ - ... and soon other opportunities to be announced

 ## Links